Samoyed Shedding

 Samoyeds have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 35-65 lbs and lifespan of 12-14 yrs, the Samoyed requires thoughtful care tailored to their specific breed characteristics.
+Size: around 35-65 lbs.
+Lifespan: about 12-14 yrs.
+The Samoyed is a breed with specific quirks, and the best homes for it are the ones that have taken the time to learn them.
 The Samoyed's reputation in the working group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.

 Seasonal Changes

 The Samoyed's reputation in the working group reflects generations of purposeful breeding, resulting in a medium dog with predictable but nuanced care requirements.
-Samoyeds with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Samoyed work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 Best Brushes & Tools